 At NS1, we’re big fans of Catchpoint, the performance monitoring company who’s also one of our awesome customers.
 On the one hand, we deliver global DNS and traffic management for Catchpoint’s products.
 And on the other hand, we lean heavily on their globally distributed monitoring nodes to understand the behavior of our own systems, especially when it comes to tuning our hyper-optimized anycasted Managed DNS network.
 The visibility we achieve using Catchpoint’s nodes into how networks around the world are reaching our anycasted IP space helps us pinpoint localized BGP issues, identify problem carriers or providers, and plan performance improvements – constantly, as the data flows in.

 And “constantly” is a good description for how we like to consume our data.
 NS1’s entire platform is built on the idea that data drives better decisions in real time.
 That notion goes beyond the capabilities we offer our customers to drive DNS routing, and into how we operate our own platform.
-Every service, server, subsystem, tool – every component of NS1’s infrastructure and operation – is instrumented, measured, monitored, and analyzed constantly, and we’re always thinking about what to instrument and measure next.
+Every service, server, subsystem, and tool – every component of NS1’s infrastructure and operation – is instrumented, measured, monitored, and analyzed constantly, and we’re always thinking about what to instrument and measure next.

 To keep an eye on things, we use several tools to collect and gain insight into data about our platform’s performance.
 We combine external tools like Catchpoint with heaps of internal technology we’ve developed to match the scale and breadth of our infrastructure.